 Anyone who's ever owned Apple's 6 series handsets will feel right at home with the iPhone 7, as they share the same dimensions.
 Coming in at 5.44 x 2.64 x 0.28 inches in size, the iPhone 7 is the easiest to manipulate one-handed of all the phones in our list.
 Button placement is also intuitive and easy to reach, with very minimal hand movement required to reach out for its external keys.

 The iPhone 7 we tested also had a good amount of grit to its surface, which helped with slip resistance.
 It performed very well in our slip test, coming in third overall.
-(Note that our test phone was the matte black version of the iPhone 7, and results may vary with other finishes, especially with the polished Jet Black that's obviously going to be a lot more slippery.)
+(Note that our test phone was the matte black version of the iPhone 7, and results may vary with other finishes, especially with the polished Jet Black that's obviously going to be a lot more slippery).

-The iPhone 7 is a double-edged sword when it comes to repairability.
+That said, the iPhone 7 is a double-edged sword when it comes to repairability.
 As to be expected with Apple, the iPhone 7 disassembly is pretty straightforward.
 The screen assembly is moderately easy to replace, though, one must take extreme care when transplanting all the small components like the home button, earpiece, and front camera subassemblies.
 The charging port subassembly is also modular, and can be replaced relatively easily, by first removing the speaker and Taptic Engine to gain full access to the port itself.

 One thing to watch out for is the waterproofing seal that runs around the perimeter of the screen assembly and bonds with the main housing itself, making it a little challenging to pry open.
 The iPhone 7 will lose its water resistance once it's opened up, so keep that in mind.